handpoint/handpoint.github.io/specs/apis.md

 intro:
   title: It's all about the APIs
   description: At Handpoint, it is all about APIs.
 Handpoint's semi-integrated architecture means all complex payment handling is abstracted.
-Your developers simply use one of our easy APIs to integrate to our platform and your growth trajectory is transformed.
+Your developers simply use one of our easy APIs to integrate to our platform and your growth trajectory is transformed.<br><br>
   buttontxt: API DOCUMENTATION
   buttonlink: https://www.handpoint.com/docs/device/Basics/
 ---